SHEEP.EDUCATION

 Instructor: Ryan Scott

-Economics is a one-semester (a half-year credit) high school course that helps students understand economic terms and issues that have an impact on the United States and its citizens.
-We will have class discussions, homework assignments, tests, and one project.
+Exploring Economics is a one-semester high school course that helps students understand economic principles and issues that have an impact on the United States and its citizens.

-American Government is a one-semester high school course that provides a half-year credit in government.
-Lessons will cover Federal, state, and local government.
-Special emphasis is placed on the Biblical basis for government and on the U.S. Constitution.
-We will have class discussions, homework assignments, tests, and one project.
+Exploring Government is a one-semester high school course that provides a half-year credit in government.
+Lessons will cover federal, state, and local government.
+Emphasis is placed on the U.S. Constitution with special emphasis on the Bill of Rights, the legislation process, and the Supreme Court of the United States.

 Instructor: Ryan Scott